-(iv) A map of the school's catchment area is available on the school's details page of the Hampshire County Council website www.hants.gov.uk/educationandlearning/findaschool.
+(iv) The catchment area is a geographical area from which children may be afforded priority for admission to a particular school.
+A map of the school's catchment area is available on the school's details page of the Hampshire County Council website www.hants.gov.uk/educationandlearning/findaschool.

 (v) 'Sibling' refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, foster brother or foster sister, stepbrother or stepsister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
-Criteria 4 and 6 include children who at the time of application have a sibling for whom the offer of a place at Wallisdean Infant School or the linked junior school, Wallisdean Junior School, has been accepted, even if the sibling is not yet attending.
+Criteria 4 and 6 include children who at the time of application have a sibling for whom the offer of a place at of Wallisdean Infant School or the linked junior school, Wallisdean Junior School, has been accepted, even if the sibling is not yet attending.
 It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at the Wallisdean Infant School at the time of application, who are successful in gaining a place at the linked junior school, Wallisdean Junior School, on the national notification date.